 How to Load a High-Efficiency Front Load Washer

-Front load washers have been used in Europe for decades but they are relatively new to the American market.
-Front load washers work by filling the bottom of the inner tub with water and using rotation of the tub and gravity rather than an agitator to move the clothes through the water.
+Front load washers have been used in Europe for decades, but they are relatively new to the American market.
+Front load washers work by filling the bottom of the inner tub with water and using a rotation of the tub and gravity rather than an agitator to move the clothes through the water.

 All front load washers use much less water than a standard top load washer.
 Most have an automatic dispenser for liquid laundry products.
 They should always be used for everything except single dose packets and dry additives like baking soda or borax.
 Those should be added directly to the washer drum before clothes are added.

 If you have garments that are more heavily stained, place them in the drum first where they will be exposed to the water/detergent solution longer.